 California Tort Claims Act

-Over time, the California legislature has limited the state’s ability to rely on sovereign immunity to get out of paying civil damages when someone was injured and the state was at fault.
+Over time, the California legislature has limited the state’s ability to rely on sovereign immunity to avoid paying civil damages when someone was injured, and the state was at fault.
 The California Tort Claims Act governs a California resident’s right to sue the state.
-Under the CTCA, you can file a lawsuit against the state as long as you follow certain procedures.
-For example, you have to notify the state at least six months before you file suit, and your notice has to contain all the right information and be submitted in the right format.
+Under the CTCA, you may file a lawsuit against the state if you follow certain procedures.
+For example, you must notify the state at least six months before you file suit, and your notice must contain all the relevant information and be submitted in the right format.
 You have only six months from the date of the injury to file your administrative claim with the appropriate government entity.

-Additional requirements of the law kick-in as your case progresses.These provisions make the doctrine of sovereign immunity extremely complex in California.
-The attorneys at TorkLaw have experiencing helping clients understand how the California Tort Claims Act applies to their personal injury claims.
-Call today for a free consultation (888) 845-9696.
+Additional requirements of the law take effect as your case progresses, making the doctrine of sovereign immunity extremely complex in California.
+The attorneys at TorkLaw have experience helping clients understand how the California Tort Claims Act applies to their personal injury claims.
+Call today for a free consultation: (888) 845-9696.